CodeOTR/pwa_install/README.md

 # PWA Install
 A small Flutter package that allows you to prompt mobile web users to install your Flutter app as a [progressive web application](https://en.wikipedia.org/wiki/Progressive_web_app#:~:text=As%20of%202021%2C%20PWA%20features,not%20by%20Firefox%20for%20desktop.)
 (PWA) on demand.

+A very basic example can be found here: [PWA Install](https://pwa-install-c5c83.web.app/#/)
 > The contents of this package are based on this [article](https://web.dev/customize-install/) by Pete LePage (@petele)

 ## Out-of-the-Box